 The news is marginally brighter for the second pillar of military compensation, Basic Allowance for Housing.
 BAH rates went up an average of 3.4 percent on Jan.
 1, an average monthly increase of $54 for the 1 million service members who draw that allowance.

 And some locations are seeing considerably more robust average increases this year.
-In fact, a number of housing areas with more than 800 BAH recipients are seeing double-digit increases in their average BAH rates this year: Beale Air Force Base, Sacramento and Travis Air Force Base/Vallejo in California; Denver Key West, Florida; Atlanta; Boston; St. Louis; Long Island, New York; Portland, Oregon; Pittsburgh; and Seattle, Bremerton and Everett in Washington state.
+In fact, a number of housing areas with more than 800 BAH recipients are seeing double-digit increases in their average BAH rates this year: Beale Air Force Base, Sacramento and Travis Air Force Base/Vallejo in California; Denver, Colorado; Key West, Florida; Atlanta, Georgia; Boston, Massachusetts; St. Louis, Missouri; Long Island, New York; Portland, Oregon; Pittsburgh, Pennsylvania; and Seattle, Bremerton and Everett in Washington state.

 The comparatively good news on BAH comes even as the Pentagon has moved into the second phase of a five-year plan, approved by Congress, to have BAH recipients pay a portion of their housing costs out of their own pockets by slightly paring back their allowance rates.

 This year's cost-sharing figure is 2 percent.
 In other words, service members will need to absorb 2 percent of the national average housing cost by paygrade.
 Actual cost-sharing amounts vary by grade and dependency status, but range from $24 to $57 a month.

 The plan is to continue increasing this cost-sharing formula by 1 percentage point a year for another three years, so that at the end of that time service members are absorbing about 5 percent of their housing costs out of pocket, with BAH covering only 95 percent of the estimated cost of local off-base housing for all troops.